msharma84/Technical_Concepts/Java.md

     System.out.println(count);
     ```

-- How do you filter even numbers from a list using streams?
+- How do you filter even numbers from a list using streams

      ```
     List<Integer> integerList = Arrays.asList(1,2,3,4,5,6,7,8,9);